[responsive_menu_pro]

 Digital Services in Portugal

-• E-books, images, movies, and videos, whether purchased directly from Shopify or through a third-party service such as Netflix.
-These products are classified as «Audio, visual, or audio-visual products» in tax parlance.
+• E-books, images, movies, and videos, available through platforms like Shopify or third-party services such as Netflix, categorized as “Audio, visual, or audio-visual products” for tax purposes.

-• Software and as-a-Service products delivered via the cloud, including Software-as-a-Service (SaaS), Platform-as-a-Service (PaaS), and Infrastructure-as-a-Service (IaaS) (IaaS)
+• Cloud-delivered software and services, including Software-as-a-Service (SaaS), Platform-as-a-Service (PaaS), and Infrastructure-as-a-Service (IaaS).

-In the case of digital services, telecommunications services, or broadcasting services supplied in a business-to-business context, the place of supply is the recipient’s location.
-Unless the supplier and customer are established in Portugal, no Polish VAT should be charged.
+For digital, telecommunication, or broadcasting services in a business-to-business (B2B) setting, the place of supply is deemed to be where the recipient is located.
+In cases where neither the supplier nor the customer is established in Portugal, Polish VAT should not be applied.

 Disclaimer